Skip to main content

 Find Every Inactive Account in Your Following List

-X Unfollow Pro scans your entire following list and surfaces inactive accounts in seconds.
+Unfollow Pro for X scans your entire following list and surfaces inactive accounts in seconds.
 Free to install.